I, the Supreme: Influences

-Literary critic Todd Garth argues that I the Supreme is influenced by twentieth-century Argentine writer Macedonio Fernández, as well as other avant garde artists such as Jorge Luis Borges and Julio Cortázar.
+Literary critic Todd Garth argues that I, the Supreme is influenced by twentieth-century Argentine writer Macedonio Fernández, as well as other avant garde artists such as Jorge Luis Borges and Julio Cortázar.
 Garth suggests that Macedonio and Roa Bastos are similar in use of metaphysical language and techniques used to reconstruct reality, as Dr. Francia does in his dictated creation of the Supreme, the ruler of all reality.
 Macedonio's writing utilized characters that did not fit the archetype of Western fiction, each only having meaning through their interaction with others in a collective and often never experiencing growth or development in order to construct atemporal spaces of mythmaking that challenge reality.
 Roa Bastos borrows from these ideas yet situates them in existing political and social history to challenge perceived conceptions of the past's factuality.
-He dismantles national Paraguayan mythology which is so intimately intertwined with the life of Dr. Francia, elucidating the distinctions between mythic and mythological.
+He dismantles national Paraguayan mythology, which is so intimately intertwined with the life of Dr. Francia, elucidating the distinctions between mythic and mythological.
 The novel can only accomplish this task within the metaphysical space of mythmaking.
 Whereas Macedonio attacks the concept of the individual as subject while admitting the fact that to write makes oneself a subject, Roa Bastos recognizes this paradox and exploits it, utilizing it in concerns of political and social nature.

 Themes from Plato and his influence on Western political philosophy are also prevalent in the novel.
-Mainly, the debate over the nature of 'Good Society' and how to achieve it are seen in the positions of the Supreme.
+Mainly, the debate over the nature of "Good Society" and how to achieve it are seen in the positions of the Supreme.
 He argues that it is the ruler's role, as well as his duty and obligation, to bring about the good society, and this can only be done by the imposition of absolute order from above.
 The dictator's job is to bring about the Good Society, to impose the needed order, and the people's job is to obey the dictator, thereby enjoying the fruits of the good society.
 The result of such behavior by both the ruler and the ruled will be good for everyone.

 The novel is also clearly influenced by earlier writing on dictatorship, predominantly Domingo Sarmiento's Facundo.
-The similarities can be seen in how both novels are written by exiles, in their thinly veiled attacks on their homeland's current dictator, and in their authors' shared use of 'pasquinade/hand-written message' devices to begin both novels.
-Francia's "Perpetual Circular" also contains several allusions to the Argentine gaucho Juan Facundo Quiroga, as well as to the dictator Juan Manuel de Rosas, both of whom were the object of Sarmiento's critique.
+The similarities can be seen in how both novels are written by exiles, in their thinly veiled attacks on their homeland's current dictator, and in their authors' shared use of "pasquinade/hand-written message" devices to begin both novels.
+Francia's "Perpetual Circular" also contains several allusions to the Argentine gaucho in Juan Facundo Quiroga's work, as well as to the dictator, Juan Manuel de Rosas, both of whom were the object of Sarmiento's critique.